 Note that we use the term MVP in this article, but that this information also applies to a Proof of Concept (PoC) – another form of the MVP.
 The PoC is the first version of the intended technology that acts as proof that the solution actually works.
 A PoC is often used to validate a technological solution and often uses third parties (such as Firebase, Google Maps, and other SDKs (software development kits) and API) to arrive at a workable solution quickly.
 Although the PoC can also be presented to the target group, it is often used as a showcase, a demonstrable example for first investors and customers.

 A PoC differs from an MVP in that the MVP is a marketable product, for which you like to put marketing and sales efforts.
-With a MVP, safety, user cases and the roadmap of technology are taken into account more often.
-A MVP is also generally further developed than a PoC.
+With an MVP, safety, user cases, and the roadmap of technology is taken into account more often.
+An MVP is also generally further developed than a PoC.

-The development of a MVP (or PoC) takes place in the following phases:
+The development of an MVP (or PoC) takes place in the following phases:

 During intake, we discuss what needs to be developed.
-Whether it is an app, website or other (technical) solution: we want to know what problem is being solved with this innovation, what purpose it serves and what considerations have been made.
+Whether it is an app, website, or other (technical) solution: we want to know what problem is being solved with this innovation, what purpose it serves, and what considerations have been made.
 Perhaps there has already been a(n) (exploratory) survey among (potential) users.
-This too is input that can be of value during the development of an app, platform or site.
+This too is an input that can be of value during the development of an app, platform, or site.